cureos/csunits/README.md

 Made available under GNU Lesser General Public License, LGPL, version 3.

-## Prerequisites

-Visual Studio 2010 Service Pack 1 or higher with [Portable Library Tools](http://msdn.microsoft.com/en-us/library/gg597391.aspx) extension.

 ## Introduction

-Developed with Visual Studio 2010.
 The *Cureos.Measures* class library is portable and can without modifications be included in .NET 4+, Silverlight 5, Windows Phone 8+ (Silverlight and non-Silverlight), Windows 8+, Xamarin.Android and Xamarin.iOS applications.

 Quantity `Q` and `Measure<Q>` are the main "work-horses" of the library. `Q` represents both the quantity itself and a measure in the same quantity, and is always expressed in the reference unit of the associated quantity.
 If a different unit is specified in instantiation of `Q`, the measured amount is automatically converted to the equivalent reference unit amount.
 On the other hand, the amount and unit used in instantiation of `Measure<Q>` are internally maintained.